magnified-joy/magnifiedjoy.com/kickstarter.markdown

 ![Kickstarter Logo](https://googledrive.com/host/0B2YHeCssXjxzNGVKVjBockI3YXc/kickstarter-logo.png)

-Thanks for stopping by.
-We are in the works of finalizing and launching our Kickstarter page.
-To be updated when we officially launch our Kickstarter Project, please subscribe to our newsletter here.
+We are launching a Kickstarter project to *acquire a renovated vintage Airstream so that we can live and work more sustainably on the road as we continue to build relationships, serve our clients, and capture people’s unique love stories all across the U.S.*

+**We will be launching our Kickstarter November 1-30.** In the meantime, please **subscribe to our newsletter so that you can get updates and join our #travelingjoy adventure!**

 <dd><div class="center bottom">
 <!-- Begin MailChimp Signup Form -->
 <h3>Subscribe to our monthly newsletter</h3>